 We offer a unique two day program called Chefs in Raingear.
 During the fishing season, we bring up to 4 chefs, from all over the world, to fish with us.
 They stay at Nettles Farm, where, after a day of fishing, we retire as a group to cook a meal of salmon, and whatever is growing at the farm.
 We practice Ike-Jime bleeding, which allows the fish to be consumed the day it is caught.

 The cost for this experience is $400, which includes lodging and meals.
 Scheduling for this program is difficult, because each fishing season is unique, but as the season approaches we will have a better grasp of when we will fish.
 Odd-numbered years are much easier to schedule due to the pink salmon runs that only come on those years.
 So, August, September and October are generally available.
 On even-numbered years, we will fish toward the end of July, the first two weeks of August, and the last week of September until October 15.
 This latter time is a daily fishery that can be counted on and scheduled easily in advance on any year.

 Be Part of this Important Movement

 We are a 501(c)(3) nonprofit, and all donations are tax deductible.
 You can now be an integral part of saving the art of reefnetting for future generations, and in doing so make a difference to our salmon, our orcas, and the Salish Sea itself.
-By donating to the Salish Center, you can help us succeed in the three goals we have set out for ourselves this year:
+By donating to the Salish Center, you can help us succeed in our goals for the coming year: